Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.5 months, from June 23 to October 8, with an average temperature above 83°F. The day of the year with the warmest water is August 13, with an average temperature of 85°F.
+The time of year with warmer water lasts for 3.5 months, from June 24 to October 9, with an average temperature above 83°F. The month of the year in Fort Lauderdale with the warmest water is August, with an average temperature of 85°F.

-The time of year with cooler water lasts for 3.7 months, from December 20 to April 10, with an average temperature below 78°F. The day of the year with the coolest water is January 31, with an average temperature of 76°F.
+The time of year with cooler water lasts for 3.7 months, from December 21 to April 11, with an average temperature below 78°F. The month of the year in Fort Lauderdale with the coolest water is February, with an average temperature of 76°F.

 To characterize how pleasant the weather is in Fort Lauderdale throughout the year, we compute two travel scores.